Authentication & Authorization

 1. Server sends challenge

-3. Private key stored in device secure enclave (never leaves device)
+3. Private key stays in device secure enclave โ NEVER leaves the device

 1. Server sends challenge

-2. User authenticates via biometric/PIN (unlocks private key)
+2. User authenticates via biometric/PIN (unlocks secure enclave)

-4. Server verifies signature with stored public key
+4. Server verifies signature using stored public key โ identity proven

 Roles: ADMIN, MANAGER, USER, GUEST